FathyKhalid/ATM/README.md

 # ATM Managment System
-This repo holds source code for ATM management system using Java and JavaFX for GUI and SQL For Database.
+This repo holds source code for ATM management system

+It's a Java project that implements JavaFX for GUI and SQL simulates the known atm machines and the management system for it. at Admin module you can:
+• Create an Accountant
+• Delete the Accountant
+and The program will auto-generate a credit card for it at Accountant Module you can:
+I- Quick or specific amount withdraw
+II- Quick or specific amount Deposit
+III- Enquiry Balance
+VI- Change credit card PIN

 ![Screenshot 2023-06-09 184350](https://github.com/FathyKhalid/ATM/assets/85445784/e707f6dc-90b7-4826-8a62-42ce70bfe328)
 # Instructions